“[Weapons of Anew] had no shortage of energy with their stage performance…[and] left the crowd wanting more.” -- Shockwave Magazine

-Although Ordine enjoyed success with both Axiom and HavocHate, he always felt there were different styles and colors he wanted to explore.
-As HavocHate’s leader, the gifted musician helped create two memorable albums (2003’s This Violent Earth (Root of All Evil) and 2005’s Cycle of Pain (Indecent).
-With Internal issues and lineup changes, however, the band grinded to a halt.
-Although it gave Ordine the chance to “step back” and focus on his growing family, he refused to give into his frustration.
+“I wanted to concentrate on hooks,” the guitarist explains.
+“I want to experiment with harmonies and melodies.
+I wanted to play music that comes naturally to each of us in this band.
+I wanted to write, work on songs with this band and then immediately record them.
+I wanted to capture that spontaneity; that raw vibe; that fresh energy.”Although Ordine enjoyed success with both Axiom and HavocHate, there were different musical styles he wanted to explore.
+As HavocHate’s leader, the gifted musician helped create two memorable albums (2003’s This Violent Earth (Root of All Evil) and 2005’s Cycle of Pain (Indecent)).
+Hampered by internal issues and lineup changes, however, the band grinded to a halt.
+This gave Ordine the chance to “step back” and focus on his growing family, but he refused to give into his frustration and quit music.
 He had more to say as an artist.
-All he needed were proper foils; his ideal partners in musical crime.
+All he needed was a proper foil; his ideal partners in musical crime.

-“It was serendipitous,” says West of his immediate connection with Ordine.
+“It was serendipitous,” says West of his connection with Ordine.
 “Sometimes, you meet a person and it instantly comes together.”

 “The first time we spoke on the phone, it was like we had known each other for years.
 As soon as we got together [to jam] there were fireworks.”